 Nature Northwest is a publication of the Thunder Bay Field Naturalists.
 The first newsletter, produced on a typewriter, came out in January 1947.
 Most of the newsletter issues from that first one to the present day have now been uploaded to our website (see below).
-Some issues remain to be digitized, hard copies of other issues are still being searched for and others are waiting inclusion following the resolution of a technical issue.
-As they become available for uploading they will be added to the table below.

-Each volume of Nature Northwest (ISSN 0836-4702) consists of four issues currently published in February, May, August, and November.
+Each volume of Nature Northwest (ISSN 0836-4702) currently consists of four issues published in February, May, August, and November.
 A subscription to Nature Northwest is a benefit of TBFN membership.

 Deadline for submissions is the first day of the month in which the issue will be published.